A Freddie Mercury Memorial Garden has opened in West London

 A memorial garden dedicated to late Queen frontman Freddie Mercury has opened in Feltham, West London.
 The opening was attended by Queen guitarist Brian May and his wife, the actress and singer Anita Dobson, and Kashmira Bulsara, Mercury's younger sister.

-The garden, which is located on Feltham Green, is part of the Feltham Green masterplan, a partnership between Hounslow Borough Council in partnership and the Friends of Feltham Green.
+The garden, which is located on Feltham Green, is part of the Feltham Green masterplan, a partnership between Hounslow Borough Council in partnership with the Friends of Feltham Green.
 It includes a pair of cherry trees donated by Japanese fans, a rose bush supplied by Bulsara, an 'eco-cabin' intended as a hub for local residents, and a plaque noting Mercury's connection to the area.

 "It's great that people still remember my brother," says Bulsara.
 "Which is lovely."